General Parking Information

 With more than 400 seniors and juniors and only 100 student parking spaces, we cannot accommodate all students who desire a parking space.
 Therefore, the following priorities for permits will be followed without exception.
 The priorities are designed to allow students who are not transported by their school districts to attend Central Catholic and to encourage participation in extracurricular activities by as many students as possible.
 Central Catholic is not obligated to provide parking nor to give permits to students who are not involved in a school-related activity, students who work or who transport others, or for any reason other than those stated below.

 First Priority: Seniors and juniors who live beyond two miles from Central Catholic and who are in public school districts that do not provide transportation to/from Central Catholic via school or PAT bus.
+Families with three or more siblings currently enrolled at Central Catholic will be given first priority.
+This does not include siblings at Oakland Catholic.

 Second Priority: Seniors, then juniors, who are involved in Central Catholic activities that require them to stay after school at least twice per week.
 Due to senior requirements, most juniors will not receive permits during the spring season.